-We have audited the accompanying consolidated balance sheets of Trilogy Metals Inc. and its subsidiaries, (together, the Company) as of November 30, 2018 and 2017, and the related consolidated statements of loss and comprehensive loss for each of the three years in the period ended November 30, 2018, including the related notes (collectively referred to as the consolidated financial statements).
-We also have audited the Company's internal control over financial reporting as of November 30, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying consolidated balance sheets of Trilogy Metals Inc. and its subsidiaries (together, the Company) as of November 30, 2019 and 2018, and the related consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for each of the three years in the period ended November 30, 2019, including the related notes (collectively referred to as the consolidated financial statements).
+We also have audited the Company's internal control over financial reporting as of November 30, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of November 30, 2018 and 2017, and their results of operations and their cash flows for each of the three years in the period ended November 30, 2018 in conformity with accounting principles generally accepted in the United States of America (US GAAP).
-Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of November 30, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of November 30, 2019 and 2018, and the results of its operations and its cash flows for each of the three years in the period ended November 30, 2019 in conformity with accounting principles generally accepted in the United States of America (US GAAP).
+Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of November 30, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.